 Adjusted samples and the test suite so that they can be run against Oracle Cloud databases.

 Fixed bug when attempting to create a scrollable cursor on big endian platforms like AIX on PPC.

 Eliminated reference leak and ensure that memory is properly initialized in case of error when using sharding keys.

 Eliminated reference leak when splitting the password and DSN components out of a full connect string.

 Corrected processing of DATE sharding keys (sharding requires a slightly different format to be passed to the server).

 Eliminated reference leak when

 creating message property objects.

-- Attempting to use proxy authentication with a homogeneous pool will now
+Attempting to use proxy authentication with a homogeneous pool will now raise a

 DatabaseErrorexception with the message